zaaack/nstate/README.md

 * Combine stores and reuse actions/views
 * Watch store changes
 * Shipped with [immer](https://immerjs.github.io/immer/) for nested state updating
+* Bind state field to form input with value/onChange/defaultValue
+* Flexible, you can customize all internal methods by override.

 ## Install